Travel, experience, conserve with

 Corcovado Wilderness Lodge

-This remote luxury lodge with colonial-style bungalows stands in extensive lowland tropical rainforest and was constructed to the highest environmental standards.
-Access is by boat, which ensures privacy and tranquillity.
-Activities include hiking, birding, horse riding and visiting Cano Island Biological Reserve.
+This remote luxury lodge, situated on the edge of Corcovado National Park, stands in extensive lowland tropical rainforest where a fascinating variety of wildlife is regularly observed.
+Access by boat ensures privacy and tranquillity.
+Guided excursions include birding, forest walks, whale watching and visiting Cano Island.
 Find Out More about Corcovado Wilderness Lodge

 Hotel Bougainvillea